 I quit my TV producing job of 9 years at ABC7 in Chicago to travel around the world for a year. for fifteen months. for about three years.
 But I digress…it all began long ago…

 My favorite times growing up were our annual summer trips down to our grandparents house in Fort Lauderdale, Florida.
 They were the most loving, fun people I knew.
 Plus they gave us all the junk food we wanted…and it showed.
-There were a few too many summers I returned to NJ much plumper than I had left.
+There were a few too many summers I returned to NJ much plumper than when I had left.
 My mom and her boyfriend eventually moved out to Colorado to build and run a motel (Canyon View Motel) and live in a log cabin home in the mountains.
 Pretty adventurous for a gal who grew up in Brooklyn.
 My best friend, besides Holly Zimmerman down the street, was my cat, Pookie.